Realia Activities for ESL Students by Hall Houston

-In this article, I’m going to explain some simple realia activities that you can use in class.
-In some cases, you will need to bring a few objects from your home or office.
-In others, you can use objects in the classroom, including objects the students bring in.
+In this article, I’m going to explain some simple Realia activities for ESL students that you can use in class.
+Sometimes, you will need to bring a few objects from your home or office.
+At other times, you can use objects in the classroom, including objects the students bring in.
 Another alternative is displaying a still image of objects on a screen or holding an image in front of your students.

-In this classic activity, you bring to class a number of objects (seven to ten) covered with a towel.
+This is one of the classic Realia activities for ESL students.
+You bring to class a number of objects (seven to ten) covered with a towel.
 You show the students the objects for 5 seconds, then cover them up again.
 Ask students to write down all the objects they remember.
 Then show them again for 10 seconds.
 Let them write the objects down.
 Follow this up with a true/false quiz, with sentences such as “The eraser is next to the business card.” and “There are two blue plastic cups.”
 When the objects are covered, let students read the sentences and decide if they are true or false.
 Show them the objects again to check their answers.
 Next, put them in pairs to write more true or false sentences to test each other.

 Objects in a Bag